IITZZO/Modbot-v12/README.md

 Hi
-You can use this Bot for server .
+You can use this Bot for your little server .

 This bot Write With Node.js Version 12 .